Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 A “bullpup” is a type of firearm with its action and trigger behind the trigger group.

-This setup reduces overall length and weight substantially while not sacrificing barrel length and velocity.
+This setup substantially reduces overall length and weight while not sacrificing barrel length and velocity.

-They’re short, compact, and easy to handle, but still have the same accuracy as long-barrel rifles, shotguns, and sub-machine guns.
+They’re short, compact, and easy to handle but still have the same accuracy as long-barrel rifles, shotguns, and submachine guns.

 John Wick with KSG Bullpup Shotgun